wp-plugins/microblog-poster/readme.txt

     3. Enter the required captcha challenge.

-    4. Once on the basic settings of your new app, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
+    4. Once on basic settings of your new app, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
     In the field 'Website with facebook login' enter your blog url.